 I’ve gotten a lot of questions from people recently remembering the following post, originally released in April, 2010.
 Then, a friend sent this youtube video (warning: funny) and couldn’t resist reposting.

-Anyway, somehow I started to wax on about my newly acquired giant neti pot which I got about 6 months ago and how much the larger size neti pot has changed my life.
+Anyway, somehow I started to wax on about my newly acquired giant-sized neti pot which I got about 6 months ago and how much the larger size neti pot has changed my life.
 I mean it.
 Changed.
 My.
 Life.
 I swear by this thing.
-The wild part is, he responded with equal enthusiasm!
+The wild part is, the stranger I was chatting with responded with equal enthusiasm!
 He had recently gotten the big kind, too, and couldn’t believe the difference.
 I’m not alone on this one.

-I’ve been using neti pots for years.
-I mostly used what I had access to: cute little ceramic numbers from the generic yoga studio or health food store that hold maybe a cup or two of water.
+I’ve been using neti pots for years, but only the cute little ceramic numbers from the local yoga studio or health food store that hold maybe a cup or two of water.
 This small amount of water, split between both nostrils, makes for a paltry jala neti experience.
-Still, even with the tiny pot, I was pretty excited about jala neti when first discovered it and I practiced it regularly for a time.
-I was impressed with the results.
-I even gave my family members little hand-thrown ceramic neti pots at the holidays.
-Poor guys.
+Still, even with the tiny pot, I was pretty excited about jala neti when first discovered it.

-[Note: talk to a qualified yoga instructor if you are interested in starting a jala neti practice.
-Despite what you’ll read on the internet, it *is* a practice, not something to take up now and then when you’re feeling congested.
-It does so much more than 'clean the sinuses' or whatever they say.
-And, if you’re a renegade and are gonna watch youtube and try it anyway, please please PLEASE use good, filtered and boiled water and dry your nasal passages gently and thoroughly afterward.
-Your head will thank you.]
+[Note: please seek instruction from a qualified yoga instructor if you are interested in starting a jala neti practice.
+Despite what you’ll read on the internet, it *is* a practice, not something to take up now and then when you’re congested.
+It does so much more than just “clean the sinuses.”
+If you’re a renegade and are gonna watch youtube and try it anyway, please please PLEASE use good, filtered and boiled water and dry your nasal passages thoroughly afterward by carefully gently blowing all that extra water out.]